CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Conclusion and Discussions

-These optimizations make \cubetwo flexible to run variety types of $N$-body simulations.
-For fast simulations, we can set $b_{\rm PP}$ larger or even turn off PP to save computation time, and increase the number of particles per computing node \cite{cube_cheng_2020}.
-On the other way, for simulations with extremely high force resolution, we need to use a short reference force softening $b_{\rm PP}$ and increase $b_1,b_2,b_3$ for more accurate force matching, and more memory is used trading for faster computing speed.
+We introduce \cubetwo, a parallel $N$-body simulation code designed to achieve optimal weak scalability (\cref{sec.Global force and weak scaling,sec.scalability}), strong scalability (\cref{sec.Local force and strong scaling,sec.scalability}), high force accuracy (\cref{sec.Gravity Calculation,sec.Force accuracy}), and a minimal memory footprint (\cref{sec.Memory}).
+Collectively, these optimizations render \cubetwo highly flexible for diverse $N$-body simulation scenarios.
+For fast simulations, we can set $b_{\rm PP}$ larger or even disable PP to save computation time, and increase the number of particles per computing node \cite{cube_cheng_2020}.
+On the other way, for simulations requiring extremely high force resolution, short reference force softening $b_{\rm PP}$ is recommended, paired with increased $\beta_1,\beta_2,$ and $\beta_3$ values to enhance force matching accuracy, and more memory is used trading for faster computing speed.
 In either case, the high strong scalability ensures the full utilization of all available cores per computing to speed up the computation.
+Notably, the consistency of the power spectrum and halo mass function (HMF) with established models and across simulations robustly validates the high accuracy of \cubetwo.